grantjenks/python-sortedcontainers/docs/sf-python-2015-lightning-talk.rst

 [Slide 8]

 I couldn't find the right answer so I built it.
-This is it.
-SortedContainers.
+Here it is.
+Sorted Containers.
 The right answer is pure-Python.
 It's Python 2 and Python 3 compatible.
 It's fast.
 It's fully-featured.
 And it's extensively tested with 100% coverage and hours of stress.

 [Slide 9]

 Performance is a feature.
 That means graphs.
 Lot's of them.
 Here's the performance of creating a sorted list from random numbers.
-I benchmark SortedContainers against every worthy competitor I can find.
+I benchmark Sorted Containers against every worthy competitor I can find.

 Here we see it's five to ten times faster than sortedcollection which is in fact a little recipe Raymond wrote and linked from the Python docs.

 [Slide 10]

 Sorted dictionaries have the most competition.
-And the performance of SortedContainers is great.
+And the performance of Sorted Containers is great.
 And it's not just initializing that's fast.
 Every common method is benchmarked for you.

 [Slide 11]